cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 feature not present in competition products.
 Will take time to implement, but offers significant potential for increasing market value.

+As a beginner D&D player, I want suggestions to be given based on the choices that I have already made so my characters are well built.
+**Priority:** Medium
+**Estimated Implementation time:** 4 Hours
+**Notes:** Would try to guess what kind of build a player is making based off of race and class, and show popular choices for that build.

+As a D&D player, I want to be able to share my characters with multiple people at once so that I do not need to carry multiple copies of my character sheet or take time introducing my character to every other player.
+**Priority:** Low
+**Estimated Implementation time:** 2 Hours
+**Notes:** This is largely optional as guides can be found online but would consolidate the information.

 As a D&D Player, I want the software product to have the character sheet, the character creation process, and the character leveling process to be as simple and direct as possible.